 Matcha Gateau au Chocolat

-- 3.5 oz white chocolate (this 4 oz white chocolate bar is 113.5 g.
-We will remove one square block of chocolate so it'll be 3.5 oz/100 g; you can also use a kitchen scale)
+- 3.5 oz white chocolate (the white chocolate bar I used is 4 oz/113.5 g; I removed one square of chocolate to make it 3.5 oz/100 g; you can also weigh it with a kitchen scale)

 - 3 Tbsp unsalted butter